 In today's technological world, business skills give the extra edge when competing for jobs whether in Montana, the United States, or the world.
 The Business program at Capital High School helps to prepare students by placing emphasis on the development of each student's ability and potential.
 Work ethic is expected and learned through everyday class procedures.
-A cooperative work experience is available to upper-level students; membership in Business Professionals of America, a co-curricular student organization, is an option for all students enrolled in a business class.
+It is our goal to provide students with rigorous, relevant courses that will better prepare them for the real-world.